Payment Protection Insurance (PPI)

 However, lenders often ignored the guidelines for selling PPI, meaning that many borrowers bought policies that they didn’t want, need or even know they had.

-At Gladstone Brookes we have already recovered £920m± for our clients in mis-sold PPI premiums and associated interest.
+At Gladstone Brookes we have already recovered £1 Billion (obtained through our claims service, amount is prior to fees and taxes.) for our clients in mis-sold PPI premiums and associated interest.

 What is PPI?

 PPI is now acknowledged to be one of the largest scandals in UK financial history, with £32.9bn having been reclaimed by customers so far.